AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    * Each of the 3000 pages in the New Pages set will be hit once - ((200 * 0.5) / 3000) * 30 = 1

    ![](assets/Configuring_Pipeline_AEM-Sites.png)

+   Refer to [Authenticated Sites Performance Testing](configuring-pipeline.md#authenticated-sites-performance) to learn how to authenticate AEM Sites performance testing.

    **AEM Assets:**